Meet the Smiths

-Meet the Smiths is a scripted reality television series on TBS.
+Meet the Smiths was a scripted reality television series on TBS.
 It features NBA on TNT analyst Kenny Smith, The Price Is Right model Gwendolyn Osborne-Smith and their five children.
 The series was picked up on September 30, 2014, with it to begin airing in Spring 2015.
 A sneak preview of the show aired February 13, 2015, on TNT and was uploaded to Facebook and the TBS website on March 13, 2015.
 The series officially premiered on April 3, 2015, on TBS.